A Component Mixin is a way to supplement an existing Tapestry component with additional behavior.

 Mixins are allowed to have parameters, just like components.

-If the component and a mixin both define a parameter with the same name, then the component wins: the component's parameter will be bound, and the mixin's parameter will be unbound.
+When using the Tapestry 5.3 and earlier XSDs, you may omit the class name prefix (e.g. t:frequency=".5" instead of t:Autocomplete.frequency=".5"), but then Tapestry has to resolve conflicts.
+If a component and a mixin both define a parameter with the same name, the component wins; the component's parameter will be bound, and the mixin's parameter will be unbound.

 If the component and a mixin both supports informal parameters, the mixin will receive the all the unqualified informal parameters.
 If more than one Mixin supports informal parameters the results are undefined.